10 ways to trim your back to school expenses

 - Decide which of these 10 tips you can use.

-- For numerous articles and tips for saving money in school and college costs, click here
+- For numerous articles and tips for saving money in school and college costs, visit The Dollar Stretcher Library.

 - Take control of your finances.
 Subscribe to our weekly "Surviving Tough Times" newsletter.
 This free html newsletter will provide ways to survive in this challenging economy.
 Each issue features articles to help you stretch your dollar!